 North Point **

 High Spur **

 **Campsites in the Orange Cliffs Unit of Glen Canyon National Recreation Area.
 All others are in Canyonlands National Park.

-In zones where vehicle camping is permitted, groups larger than noted above must split up to meet the group size limits for the individual sites, and camp in different campsites.
-Groups thus split must independently meet all requirements for overnight groups: separate permits with different trip leader for each permit, portable toilet, separate kitchen set-ups and cooking facilities.
+Groups larger than noted above must split up to meet the group size limits for the individual sites, and camp in different campsites.
+Groups thus split must independently meet all requirements for overnight groups: separate permits with different trip leader for each permit, portable toilet, and separate kitchen set-ups and cooking facilities.

 Campsite reservations may be limited to designated numbers of nights in order to allow maximum public access.
 When reservations are restricted during high use seasons, visitors may not extend their stays by remaining in the site under a different permit.
 Length of stay requirements applies to individuals, not just the permit holder.

-Roadless Areas Camping (where designated backcountry sites do not exist) must be as follows:
+Camping in roadless areas (zones where designated backcountry sites do not exist) must be as follows: